-The complexity, scale and urgency of the challenge means it's something we must tackle together — from individuals at home to governments and industries.
+The complexity, scale and urgency of the plastics challenge means it's something we must tackle together.

 Since the 1950s, we've produced over eight billion tonnes of plastic.
 Most of it isn't recycled, and around 32% pollutes the natural environment.

 Every year, eight million tonnes of plastic ends up in the sea — the equivalent of dumping a rubbish truck full of plastic into the ocean every minute.

 Our use of plastic is expected to double in the next 20 years.
 By 2050, the amount of plastic in the ocean could weigh more than all the fish.

 A plastic bottle can last for 450 years at sea, eventually breaking down into microscopic pieces that never truly go away.